-We want to give our visitors an open view on the landscape, and thus the decorum will incorporate no skyscraping elements of any kind.
+We want to give you an open view on the landscape, and thus the decorum will incorporate no skyscraping elements of any kind.
 With lots of grassy meadows and plenty of areas to chill out between sets, the Amsterdamse Bos is the perfect setting for Dekmantel Festival.

 Muziekgebouw aan ’t IJ

-Like last year the awe-inspiring Muziekgebouw, a concert hall that sits majestically on the banks of the Amsterdam river ’t IJ, is part of Dekmantel Festival.
+Like the last two years, the awe-inspiring Muziekgebouw aan ’t IJ - a concert hall that sits majestically on the banks of the Amsterdam river ’t IJ - is an important part of Dekmantel Festival.